Curso: Análisis Geoespacial - Prof. Edier Aristizábal - Universidad Nacional de Colombia, sede Medellín

 Poisson distribution

 A Poisson distribution is a discrete probability distribution, meaning that it gives the probability of a discrete (i.e., countable) outcome.
-For Poisson distributions, the discrete outcome is the number of times an event occurs, represented by k.
+For Poisson distributions, the discrete outcome is the number of times an event occurs, represented by $k$.
 You can use a Poisson distribution if:

 • Individual events happen at random and independently.
 That is, the probability of one event doesn’t affect the probability of another event.